Lightning Talks

 Attendees will leave with practical insights into what students say matters most, and how embedding partnership approaches can transform tutoring into a truly empowering experience.

-In this talk we consider an approach in which the advisee and advisor co-create the format and agenda for their dialogue, setting a fluid timeline for their meetings and other milestones, and aiming for a confluence of expectations.
+Student and staff workload is high.
+Academic leadership is under increasing pressure to reduce load, cut meetings, and increase flexibility (for staff).
+Often, the benefit of the flexibility given to the advisor is not passed on to student.
+Talking 1-on-1 with staff builds confidence and empathy (Folsom et al., 2015), but students need advisors whenever they need them, whereas advisors can only offer meetings when it suits their diary and many find it difficult to follow-up or respond timely.
+This disparity of expectations is often cited as a factor behind disengagement or apathy from either side (Bovill, 2017).
+Senior advisors do what they can to support academic advisors with resources and guidance for the professional and informational components of their role, aiming to encourage the relational component as the advisor's primary focus (Grey & Osborne, 2018), but there remains an overall premium on time and headroom.
+How can advising models adjust for students to get the most out of what is left?In this talk we give early reflections on an approach in which the advisee and advisor co-create the format and agenda for their dialogue, setting a fluid timeline for their meetings and other milestones, and aiming for a confluence of expectations.
 When students take ownership of their academic journey, they often thrive and develop confidence, and an advisee experiences their progress on a far shorter timescale than the advisor can observe it through timetabled meetings.
 While the advisor ultimately has the responsibility of gauging when an advisee would benefit from an explicit agenda, and when it would be more suitable to talk informally with an implicit underlying agenda to the conversation, a co-creation approach makes both advisor and advisee accountable in setting targets and measuring progress.
-Mindful of overall workload pressures on both parties, we recommend conversational and informal dialogue take precedence over formal written action plans in general, although the co-creation approach should be inherently flexible to decide this on an individual basis.
-Senior advisors could provide a variety of template structures to choose from, with optional pre-meeting questionnaires providing a middle ground and a bespoke element.
+Mindful of overall workload pressures on both parties, we recommend conversational and informal dialogue take precedence over formal written action plans in general, although the co-creation approach should be inherently flexible to decide this on an individual basis (Prosser, 1993).
+A key takeaway for attendees is a flexible template for senior advisors, with optional pre-meeting questionnaires and discussion plans (Wakelin, 2023) providing a middle ground and a bespoke element.
+Aspects of how to evaluate our approach's impact going forward will be discussed.

 Overall, we aim to encourage student-staff co-creation in the context of academic advising, and reflection on how both advisee and advisor can make meaningful use of their limited interaction time.
 Our talk is itself a student-staff co-creation by Sonia Balan, a third-year MMath student and Dr Neil Morrison, a Senior Lecturer, at the University of Manchester.